KatherineMichel/bringing-pinax-back-to-life-fosdem-talk/README.md

-# bringing-pinax-back-to-life-fosdem

-# Pinax Lessons Learned- DevICT
+# Bringing Pinax Back to Life- FOSDEM

-# Table of Contents
+## Table of Contents

 - [About](#about)
 - [Slides and Script Table of Contents](#slides-and-script-table-of-contents)